ChaoticWeaponry/AD5M_HardwareReplacement/Toolhead/readme.md

 **Original Extruder Modifications:**
 You will need to cut off the original 30x10 fan mounts from the stock extruder and remove the top tabs that hold the original fan wiring.
 This will make the top flush and give more room around the extruder.

+**Toolhead Cap:**
+The printed part of the toolhead cap has 2 'shields' built into it to prevent supports from building on the MR sensor areas.

 **Toolhead Harness:**
 I intentionally made my harness long so I could shorten later.
 My harness was a little over 1 meter long when completed.
 It will be 2x 18 gauge power wires and 2x 24 gauge CAN wires.
 Make sure you twist the 24 gauge wires to avoid interference.